Giorgiomufen/display-sync/README.md

 | Fullscreen | Double-click any display |
 | Close modal | Click outside or press Escape |

+## Custom HTML

+Switch to "Custom HTML" mode in the sidebar to:

+1. **Paste HTML** directly into the editor
+2. **Upload .html files** using the Upload button
+3. **Broadcast** to all connected displays instantly
+4. **Save** to library for later use

+Supports CSS, JavaScript, Canvas, SVG, and animations.

 ## Project Structure

 ```